 Requirements and Best Practices

 This section outlines requirements related to the Chart of Accounts – Framework, as well as best practices.
 While not required, the best practices outlined below allow users to gain a better picture of the entity’s financial health and help identify potential issues on a more frequent basis.
 This allows organizations to identify errors, mistakes and pitfalls which can be remedied quickly and prevent larger issues in the future.

 - Fiscal officers should be knowledgeable of all the Chart of Account - Framework standard listed within the document.
 In addition, fiscal officers should review the accounting Glossary to gain pertinent knowledge of accounting at IU.

 - If users have questions regarding the account structure or attributes, contact the Accounting and Reporting Services team at firstname.lastname@example.org.

-- For additional information on the structure of the Chart of Accounts, attend the KFS Training Series held by the VPCFO Training team.
+- For additional information on the structure of the chart of accounts, attend the KFS Training Series held by the VPCFO Training team.
 Register by visiting the training website.